Katia-zz/layout_html-form/readme.md

 - Form should have textarea and select elements.
 - You should use every of this attribute at least one time
   - [ ] required - ok
-  - [ ] min
+  - [ ] min - ok
-  - [ ] max
+  - [ ] max - ok
   - [ ] minlength - ok
   - [ ] maxlength -ok
-  - [ ] multiple
+  - [ ] multiple - ok
-- The number field should have default value: `12` and maximum value 100.
+- The number field should have default value: `12` and maximum value 100. - ok
-- The email field should have placeholder value: `email@example.com`.
+- The email field should have placeholder value: `email@example.com`. - ok
-- The text fields should have disabled autocomplete.
+- The text fields should have disabled autocomplete. - ok
 - Add a button which submits the form.
-- Add `onsubmit="onSubmit()"` attribute to `form` tag to show form value on submit
+- Add `onsubmit="onSubmit()"` attribute to `form` tag to show form value on submit - ok
-- Vertical distance between inputs should be `10px`
+- Vertical distance between inputs should be `10px` - ok
-- Vertical distance between blocks with inputs should be `20px`
+- Vertical distance between blocks with inputs should be `20px` - ok
-- Any other styles should be browser default
+- Any other styles should be browser default - ok

 ## Tips
 - You can group different input sections with [fieldset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset) tag